 The Saint Louis University School of Medicine Department of Internal Medicine, Division of Endocrinology provides comprehensive patient care services, education and research experience within the spectrum of the endocrine system, diabetes and metabolism.

 Patient Care.
-The division provides inpatient and outpatient consultation services to a diverse population with a wide range of endocrine disorders at the St. Louis University Medical Center and associated Veterans Affairs Medical Center.
+The division provides inpatient and outpatient consultation services to a diverse population with a wide range of endocrine disorders at the St. Louis University Medical Center, Des Peres Hospital and associated Veterans Affairs Medical Center.
 The ambulatory care service is enhanced by an active thyroid biopsy clinic coordinated with onsite cytopathology, and a foot care service involving personnel specialized in diabetic foot problems, with referral to surgical specialties.
 The inpatient consultation service responds to daily requests ranging from diabetes management to complex endocrine and metabolic disorders.
 The Endocrine division coordinates care with tertiary referrals services including otolaryngology, neurosurgery and oncology.